Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Introduction

-Second, many (physically relevant) solutions of \eref{1.1} are, in fact, small perturbations of certain steady states, which are supposed to be exactly preserved by good high-order schemes---this is a so-called well-balanced (WB) property.
 One of the ways to ensure that the high-order reconstruction (interpolation) preserves these steady states is to reconstruct (interpolate) the equilibrium variables instead of the conservative ones.
 We note that in many cases, the equilibrium variables can be obtained by rewriting the system \eref{1.1} in the following form (see, e.g., \cite{CKL23}):

 where

 and $\bm S^x(\bm U)+\bm S^y(\bm U)=\bm S(\bm U)$.
 In \eref{1.4a}, $M^x,M^y\in\mathbb R^{d\times d}$ and $\bm E^x(\bm U(x,y))$, $\bm E^y(\bm U(x,y))$ are equilibrium variables, since